The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Generation of initial conditions

 a behavior markedly different from that of a Poisson distribution, for which $\sigma^2(r) \propto 1/r^3$.
 This slow decay of fluctuations in the lattice reflects its long-range order --- i.e., it is a super-homogeneous distribution --- and its inherent directional coherence.
 As we will show, these features can introduce spurious anisotropies into the ICs and significantly impact the subsequent evolution of structure in $N$-body simulations.

 Moreover, the two-point correlation function for a lattice satisfies

 indicating that it lacks rotational invariance~\citep{book}.
 In other words, a lattice explicitly breaks spatial isotropy.

-{ As we will discuss below, the power spectrum of ICs generated from a regular cubic grid typically agrees well with the theoretical prediction for wavenumbers smaller than the Nyquist frequency, \( k_N = \pi n_0^{1/3} \), where \( n_0 \) is the average number density.} However, it is important to emphasize that the power-spectrum of a perfect 3D cubic lattice is non-zero only at specific discrete wave-vectors (including some below the Nyquist frequency) and zero elsewhere.
+{ As we will discuss below, the PS of ICs generated from a regular cubic grid typically agrees well with the theoretical prediction for wave-numbers smaller than the Nyquist frequency, \( k_N = \pi n_0^{1/3} \), where \( n_0 \) is the average number density.} However, it is important to emphasize that the PS of a perfect 3D cubic lattice is non-zero only at specific discrete wave-vectors (including some below the Nyquist frequency) and zero elsewhere.
 As a result, for certain wave-vectors, the agreement with the theoretical spectrum is not well satisfied.
-This discrepancy is often overlooked because the power-spectrum is computed through spherical averaging, which implicitly assumes statistical isotropy.
+This discrepancy is often overlooked because the PS is computed through spherical averaging, which implicitly assumes statistical isotropy.
 In contrast, a cubic lattice possesses only discrete translational invariance and exhibits strong anisotropies in Fourier space \citep{book}.
 Therefore, spherical averaging can obscure underlying directional artifacts that are present in the ICs due to the symmetry of the lattice.

 On the other hand, the agreement of the actual two-point correlation function with that of the theoretical model depends on the amplitude of the displacement field applied to the initial particle distribution, and hence on the redshift at which the ICs are generated.
 When the average initial displacement $\langle \delta \rangle$ exceeds the lattice spacing $a$, the measured two-point correlation function $\xi(r)$ closely matches the theoretical expectation.
 In contrast, when $\langle \delta \rangle \ll a$, the correlation function exhibits oscillatory features induced by the underlying lattice structure, indicating a residual imprint of the discretized initial configuration.